MinghuiChen43/awesome-deep-phenomena/README.md

   - Greg Yang. *NeurIPS 2019*
   - Digest: We show that this Neural Network-Gaussian Process correspondence surprisingly extends to all modern feedforward or recurrent neural networks composed of multilayer perceptron, RNNs (e.g. LSTMs, GRUs), (nD or graph) convolution, pooling, skip connection, attention, batch normalization, and/or layer normalization.

+- Why bigger is not always better: on finite and infinite neural networks. [[paper]](https://arxiv.org/abs/1910.08013)
+  - Laurence Aitchison. *ICML 2020*
+  - Digest: We give analytic results characterising the prior over representations and representation learning in finite deep linear networks.
+We show empirically that the representations in SOTA architectures such as ResNets trained with SGD are much closer to those suggested by our deep linear results than by the corresponding infinite network.

 - On Robustness of Neural Ordinary Differential Equations. [[paper]](https://arxiv.org/abs/1910.05513)
   - Hanshu Yan, Jiawei Du, Vincent Y. F. Tan, Jiashi Feng. *ICLR 2020*
   - Digest: In this work, we fill this important gap by exploring robustness properties of neural ODEs both empirically and theoretically.